 There are 186 substances found in urine and sweat.
 Of these, 115 are nitrogenous substances, 14 are lipids, carbohydrates and organic acids, 22 are vitamins and metabolites and 35 are hormones.

 The largest organic constituents of sweat are urea and creatinine.
 Reactions of chlorine or bromine with these compounds produce N-chloro or N-bromo compounds that we call chloramines, bromamines or combined chlorine or bromine.
 These chloramines or bromamines are persistent and require high levels of oxidizers to destroy them.
 They also interfere with chlorine, bromine and some other test methods.

 Reactions of chlorine or bromine with some organics (called precursors or synthetic manmade chemicals) produce trihalomethanes such as chloroform, bromochloromethane, dibromochloromethane and bromoform.
 Chlorine and bromine also produce disinfection byproducts such as haloacetonitriles, cyanogen halides, halopicrines, haloacetic acids, chloral hydrates and haloketones.

-RELATED: When It Comes To Water Care, Don't Think Of A Spa As Just A Small Pool
+enter RELATED: When It Comes To Water Care, Don't Think Of A Spa As Just A Small Pool

 Chlorine and bromine in water eventually become chlorides and bromides in the water.
 They are then part of total dissolved solids.
 TDS levels in spa water quickly rise due to chemical consumption, water balance, chemical adjustment and spa users.
 We typically suggest that spa water be changed when TDS reaches 1,500 ppm more than starting TDS.
 However, many spas have TDS near 3,000 ppm and some as high as 5,000 ppm.
 It is mostly chloride and sodium.